SpideyFanDan/Spidey-Trivia-Game/README.md

 - As a player, I would like to see the question in full screen so I can read the question
 - As a player, I would like to be informed if the answer chosen is right or wrong
 - As a player who requires assistive technologies, I would like accessibility features so that I'm not left out of enjoying the game.
-- As a player I would like to be able to restart the game.
+- As a player I would like to be able to restart the game once completed.
-- As a player, I would like the answered questions to show up as unclickable and different so I know which questions I have not answered.

 #### Stretch Goals

 - As a player, I would like to be added to a top 5 list of players with the highest scores.
+- As a player, I would like to have several categories with verying difficulty level.
 - As a player, I would like to hear sounds that play when a question is correct or incorrect.
 - As a player, I would like to play this game with another player.
 - As a player, I would like to play this game online so that I don't have to have my challenger sitting next to me.